-This proposal relates to the preparation of draft guidance on local living and 20 minute neighbourhoods to support the implementation of the fourth National Planning Framework (NPF4), adopted by Scottish Ministers on 13 February 2023.
+This proposal relates to the Scottish Government Planning Guidance: Local living and 20 minute neighbourhoods which is to support the implementation of the fourth National Planning Framework (NPF4), adopted by Scottish Ministers on 13 February 2023.

-The draft guidance provides explanatory details on the policy content within NPF4 and supports an existing policy framework that has been subject to extensive consultation and scrutiny.
+The Scottish Government Planning Guidance: Local living and 20 minute neighbourhoods provides explanatory details on the policy content within NPF4 and supports an existing policy framework that has been subject to extensive consultation and scrutiny.